 Bad weather forecast prompts postponement of Cubs-Cards game

 The finale of the three-game, season-opening series between the St. Louis Cardinals and Chicago Cubs has been postponed.
-The Cardinals said Wednesday afternoon's game was pushed back a day with severe weather forecast expected into the evening.
+Cubs-Cardinals game postponed, pushed back to Thursday The finale of the three-game, season-opening series between the St. Louis Cardinals and Chicago Cubs has been postponed.

 Add your comments below